Jan 06

 Delve into Medieval History

 The Welsh countryside is absolutely littered with historic sites of interest with the majority dating back to the medieval period, although the occasional Roman ruin is visible as well.
-A fantastic pairing of historic sights is St. David’s Bishop Palace and St. David’s Cathedral.
+A fantastic pairing of historic sites is St. David’s Bishop Palace and St. David’s Cathedral.
 While the palace is largely in ruins at this point, the cathedral is still a magnificent sight.
 It doesn’t take much to imagine the Palace in its former glory either!
-The cathedral was erected after William the Conqueror designated the sight as a holy location.
-Following this, the village soon became a sight of pilgrimage and an excellent place for an aspirant monk to both study and worship.
+The cathedral was erected after William the Conqueror designated the site as a holy location.
+Following this, the village soon became a site of pilgrimage and an excellent place for an aspirant monk to both study and worship.
 Meanwhile the palace was originally just a collection of buildings where followers of the church lived, until Bishop Henry erected a palace to honor the significant nature of the historic site.

 Indulge in Unique Seafood Dishes